Our Upcoming Events

 Office of Chief of Police

-As the leader of the Oakland Police Department, Chief Sean Whent manages and oversees the planning, development and implementation of all law enforcement and crime prevention programs for the City.
-He provides leadership, vision and direction to the Department and its command staff and promotes collaboration, communication and coordination with other city agencies and community organizations.
+As the leader of the Oakland Police Department, Chief Anne E. Kirkpatrick manages and oversees the planning, development and implementation of all law enforcement and crime prevention programs for the City.
+She provides leadership, vision and direction to the Department and its command staff and promotes collaboration, communication and coordination with other City agencies and community organizations.

 |Chief of Staff|

 The best way to contact the Chief's Office is via email: email@example.com.

 |Officer Johnna Watson|

 The Media Relations Office serves as a liaison to all major media outlets, assisting members of the media gather information to report on news events that impact residents and visitors to the City of Oakland.

 The Fiscal Services Division is responsible for providing administrative support for the Oakland Police Department in the following areas: Accounts Payable, Accounts Receivable, Contracts, and Grants.
 The False Alarm Reduction Unit is also a part of Fiscal Services (see Burglar Alarm Services).

 Ms. Donneshia Nell Taylor leads the Fiscal Services Section.

 Internal Affairs Division